SitePen/dstore/README.md

 `add(object, [directives])` | Creates an object, throws an error if the object already exists `remove(id)` | Deletes an object by its identity `transaction()` | Starts a new transaction.
-`create()` | Creates and returns a new instance of the data model.
+`create(properties)` | Creates and returns a new instance of the data model.
 The returned object will not be stored in the object store until it its save() method is called, or the store's add() is called with this object.
 `getChildren(parent)` | Retrieves the children of an object.
 `getMetadata(object)` | Returns any metadata about the object.
 This may include attribution, cache directives, history, or version information.